How to Make Kratom Tea: The Proper Brewing Method

 Green veins (for daytime)

-Super Green Malay is our favorite for morning or afternoon tea, sustained energy, gentle mood lift, and a brighter flavor profile.
+Super Green Malay is our pick for morning or afternoon tea.
+Sustained energy, a gentle mood lift, brighter flavour too.
+Good stuff.

 White veins